bencrbcp/uf-fall22/cis/module0x04_combined.md

 * TCP SYN scan, with option `-sY`
     - half-open sacnning, stealthy
     - Receive a SYN/ACK, then port is listening
-    - Receive a RST/ACK, then port is not listenin
+    - Receive a RST/ACK, then port is not listening

 * TCP FIN scan, with `-sF`
     - Unix hosts send RST for closed ports